mchams96/checkout-service/README.md

 ---

-## API Quickstart (How to demo - using curl) -- TO-DO fix this section
+## API Quickstart (using cURL)
+⚠️ Note: Recommended to use Git Bash

 Example requests using cURL:
 ```
 # 1. Create a cart